wp-plugins/ninjafirewall/readme.txt

 == Changelog ==

+= 1.3.11 =
+* The firewall can now use some very specific rules to block an action from the logged in administrator even if he/she is whitelisted.
+Such rules will only be used to protect against CSRF and maliciously crafted links specifically targeting the administrator.
+* The firewall engine can now chain two different security rules in order to provide a better and more accurate filtering mechanism.
+* Updated security rules.
+* Session handling was slightly modified for sites running PHP 5.4+.
+* NinjaFirewall will display a warning in the "Overview" page if it detects that a buggy plugin may have destroyed the current PHP session.
+* Added a new option to "Live Log" that allows you to select which traffic you want to view (HTTP and/or HTTPS).
+* Minor fixes and improvements.

 = 1.3.10 =
-* Updated security rules to block several new vulnerabilities (incl.
-WordPress SEO by Yoast).
+* Updated security rules to block several new vulnerabilities (e.g., WordPress SEO by Yoast).

 = 1.3.9 =
 * Fixed PHP error (blank screen after last update) for sites running PHP 5.3.
 NOTE: if you are still using PHP 5.3 consider upgrading your PHP version because it is no longer supported since Aug 2014 and using older versions may expose you to security vulnerabilities and bugs that have been fixed in more recent versions of PHP.
 In addition, you won't be able to use some features of NinjaFirewall that require at least PHP 5.4.